 'Tis the Season for Weakened Immune Systems

 As the weather gets colder and the air gets drier, germs start to multiply.
-But there are so many other things going on at this time of year that can weaken your kids' immune systems and make our little ones so much more susceptible to getting sick:
+There are so many things going on at this time of year that can weaken your kids' immune systems and make our little ones so much more susceptible to getting sick:

 - Halloween!
 Kids don't just get candy on Halloween night anymore—they're getting candy all through the month of October.
 Never mind that, as parents, it's hard to enter a store right now without practically running into a display of candy.
 All this extra sugar that the kids are ingesting right now can have a HUGE impact on their immune systems.